British Rail: InterCity 125

 The InterCity 125, or High-Speed Train, was a diesel-powered passenger train built by BREL between 1975 and 1982 that was credited with saving British Rail.
-Each set is made up of two Class 43 power cars, one at each end and four to nine Mark 3 carriages.
+Each set is made up of two Class 43 power cars with four to nine Mark 3 carriages in between.
 The name is derived from its top operational speed of 125 mi/h.
-Key features of the Intercity 125 over predecessors include the high power-to-weight ratio of the locomotives (1678 kW per ~70-tonne loco), high performance disc brake system (in place of the clasp brakes traditionally used), improved crashworthiness, and bi-directional running avoiding the need to perform any run arounds at terminating stations.
+Key features of the Intercity 125 compared to its predecessors include the high power-to-weight ratio of the locomotives (1678 kW per ~70-tonne loco), high performance disc brake system (in place of the clasp brakes traditionally used), improved crashworthiness, and bi-directional running avoiding the need to perform any run arounds at terminating stations.

-By 1970, the setbacks of the APT project had led the British Railways Board (BRB) to conclude that a stopgap solution would be desirably to reduce journey times in order to compete effectively with other modes of transport.
+By 1970, the setbacks of the APT project had led the BRB to conclude that a stopgap solution would be desirably to reduce journey times in order to compete effectively with other modes of transport.
 At the instigation of Terry Miller, Chief Engineer (Traction & Rolling Stock), the BRB authorised the development of a high-speed diesel train using tried and tested conventional technology, intended for short-term use until the APT was available.
 Within two years, a prototype trainset had been completed by BREL; it performed extensive trial runs between 1972 and 1976.

 Encouraged by the prototype's performance, British Rail chose to put the type into production.
 The production version had a substantially redesigned forward section; this change was primarily made by the British industrial designer Kenneth Grange who, after being approached by British Rail to design the livery, decided to redesign the body in coordination with an aerodynamic engineer and guided by wind tunnel testing.
 A total of 95 Intercity 125 trainsets were ultimately brought into service.
 British Rail enjoyed a boom in patronage on the routes operated by the HSTs and InterCity's revenues noticeably increased.
 Prior to the HST's introduction, the speed of British diesel-powered trains was limited to 100 mph.
 The prototype InterCity 125 (power cars 43000 and 43001) set the world speed record for diesel traction at 143.2 mph on 12 June 1973.
 This was succeeded by a production set reaching 148.5 mph in November 1987.